zowe/docs-site/docs/user-guide/install-zos.md

       TSS ADD(userid)  GROUP(IZUADMGP)
       ```

       When the `zowe-install.sh` script runs, it performs a number of steps broken down into sections.
-These are covered more in the section [Troubleshooting the installation](troubleshootinstall.md).
+For more details about these steps, see [Troubleshooting the installation](troubleshootinstall.md).

 ## Starting and stopping the Zowe runtime on z/OS

-Zowe has three runtime components on z/OS, the explorer server, the Zowe Application Server, and API Mediation Layer.
-When you run the ZOWESVR PROC, it starts all these components.
-The Zowe Application Server startup script also starts the zSS server, so starting the ZOWESVR PROC starts all the four servers, and stopping it stops all four.
+Zowe has three runtime components on z/OS, the explorer server, the Zowe Application Server, and Zowe API Mediation Layer.
+When you run the ZOWESVR PROC, all of these components start.
+The Zowe Application Server startup script also starts the zSS server, so starting the ZOWESVR PROC starts all the four servers.
+Stopping ZOWESVR PROC stops all four servers.

 ### Starting the ZOWESVR PROC